 - Shared-use tracks are preferred within the open space network to optimise usage rates.
-However, where there are safety issues or major conflict between users, for example fast bikes and walkers and /or runners, tracks may be prioritised for certain activities. - In considering the suitability of developing a new track or changing the use of existing tracks, the following criteria will be taken into account.

-Environmental impact - tracks must be well planned and maintained, taking into consideration priorities and actions to protect and restore biodiversity in accordance with Our Natural Capital.
+However, where there are safety issues or major conflict between users, for example fast bikes and walkers and /or runners, tracks may be prioritised for certain activities. - In considering the suitability of developing a new track or changing the use of existing tracks, the following criteria will be taken into account. - O Environmental impact tracks must be well planned and maintained, taking into consideration the guiding principles in Section 5.1 and priorities and actions to protect and restore biodiversity in accordance with Our Natural Capital (Wellington Biodiversity Strategy Action Plan 2015).